Pnwankwo2/chest_xray_classification/README.md

 Based on these observations, it can be inferred that a substantial portion of the cows in the dataset exhibit an average milk yield ranging between 15 and 20 kilograms over the three milk records.

+**X Features**

+To explore the distribution of key environmental factors, we created and analyzed histograms for various features ('X' features) related to environmental conditions and milk production in cows:

+**Temperature Humidity Index averaged over a 3 day period:** The distribution is roughly bell-shaped, suggesting a relatively normal distribution of THI values.

+**Cold Stress Index averaged over a 3 day period:** It is also roughly bell-shaped, indicating a relatively normal distribution of CSI values.

+**Temperature Humidity Index averaged over a 30 day period:** This distribution is also bell-shaped, similar to the 3-day average THI.

+**Codl Stress Index averaged over a 30 day period:** It is also bell-shaped, like the 3-day average CSI.

+**Average Precipitation During Spring (mm/month):** The distribution is right-skewed, suggesting that a majority of the cows experienced lower levels of spring precipitation.

+**Inferences**: The relatively normal distributions of THI and CSI values over different time periods suggest that these environmental factors exhibit consistency across the dataset.

 **Investigating Extreme Milk Yield Cases**

-To understand the factors contributing to the exceptionally low milk yield of cow ID 3844 (3.5 kg) and the exceptionally high yield of cows ID 3923 and ID 6922 (both at 40.37 kg), we analyzed the relationships between various factors and milk production using a correlation matrix which provided valuable insights into these potential relationships.
+To understand the factors contributing to the exceptionally low milk yield of cow ID 3844 (3.5 kg) and the exceptionally high yield of cows ID 3923 and ID 6922 (both at 40.37 kg), we further analyzed the relationships between various factors and milk production using a correlation matrix which provided valuable insights into these potential relationships.

 **Correlation Matrix Overview**